Spring 2008 Fellows

 Paul sees his career as one that will bridge the rift between doctors and engineers.
 Specifically, he aims to become a neurological research clinician and pursue a career in academic medicine.

-MAXIM PINKOVSKIY is working in the Research Department of the Federal Reserve Bank of New York.
+MAXIM PINKOVSKIY is an Economist in the Research Department of the Federal Reserve Bank of New York.

 Maxim, was born in Leningrad/St. Petersburg, Russia, where he lived until he was seven, when his family, stimulated by the rise of overt anti-Semitism, moved to Brooklyn.
 They are naturalized US citizens.